 Ail de Pays Parne: This French variety has the darkerest purple coloration on the wrappers of the Artichokes, though bulbs tend to be slightly smaller and have fewer cloves per bulb as well.
 It has a mild, sweet flavor.
 1 lb. limit

-Beekeepers’ Sicilian: this very unusual Artichoke has only 5-6 massive cloves in a single layer.
-It matures a little earlier than other Artichokes but otherwise it has the same characteristic leaf architecture, simple flavor and good storage.
+Beekeepers’ Sicilian: this very unusual Artichoke has only 5-6 massive cloves on oblong bulbs.
+It matures earlier than other Artichokes but otherwise it has the same characteristic leaf architecture, simple flavor.
 Brought to Wisconsin by Sicilian immigrants in the 1920s, who, as the name suggests, were beekeepers by trade.
 10 lb. limit

 Corsican Red: This strain from the Mediterranean island of Corsica, birthplace of Napoléon, has more red-purple coloration than the other Artichokes.
 Corsican history is colorful as well.
 Conquered by just about every regional empire at some point, it has been under French rule since 1768.
 After forty years of often violent independence struggles, nationalists have gained power.
 A destination sought by tourists and of late, refugees; it also has one of the highest per capita murder rates in Europe, largely mafia related assassinations.
 The word for garlic in Corsican is nearly the same as in Italian: “aglia” The garlic is mild with a fresh green flavor, well suited to Mediterranean cuisine.
 A note on harvest timing: the colors show in the outer scales of the bulbs so if that’s to show it’s better harvested when there are more green leaves remaining, like six, rather than less.
+As the photo implies, it is well suited towards braiding.
 10 lb. limit